If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Ensure that the water is cold.
 Bleach the water with a bleaching agent.
 Place the cocoons inside and ensure they are completely immersed in the water.
 Clean thoroughly, you may even gently use a hose to ensure it is spotless, but not for too long so as not to compromise the cocoon.
 Lay the cocoons on a clean surface and dry them under a light or outside.
 Once completely dry, you may put them in a ventilated container and store them in a cool dry place.

 The female cocoons are normally at the back of the tube while the male cocoons are at the front.
 This is simply because the males are more expendable in the bee world.
-Males are also the first one to immerge in the spring, so they can locate females as soon as they immerge.
+Males are also the first ones to emerge in the spring, so they can locate females as soon as they emerge.
 If there’s a hole in a cocoon, it is probably from a predatory insect like a wasp.
-There are some wasps, beetles and other critters that use the safety of the nests to raise their own young.
-This results to pole mites and chalkboards which kill the bees.
-If you find this issue you want to make sure you remove the affected cocoons and thoroughly clean the surviving once.
+Some wasps, beetles and other critters use the safety of the nests to raise their own young.
+This results in pollen mites and chalkbroods which kill the bees.
+If you find this issue you want to make sure you remove the affected cocoons and thoroughly clean the surviving ones.
 Cardboards are also not that environmentally reasonable as they get wet easily and thus need an external covering.

 Adding bleach is not compulsory but is advisable.
 One may simply use lukewarm water.
-If you use bleach, you may also need to rinse with clear water.
+You may also need to rinse with clear water if you use bleach.

 Naturally occurring nesting holes are spread across the landscape.
 However, man-made ones tend to be close together, thus facilitating an easy transmission of pests and diseases.
 Harvesting of cocoons and avail fresh nesting holes every season will reduce the spread of pests and diseases.
 If this is not done, parasites and diseases will kill your bees.
 Diseases and pollen mites are normally transmitted when healthy move from infected nesting chambers to healthy ones.
 This can be avoided by harvesting the bee cocoons during spring and providing fresh and clean nesting holes every season.
 Harvesting wild bee cocoons is easy, quick, and allows you to: Ensure the health of your wild bee cocoons, take inventory / count of your bee population, get yourself well acquainted with your local native bees and their impact in your life so as to better appreciate their value, and share extra bee cocoons with local friends and neighbors.
 In the US and in the world at large, measures are being taken to ensure the survival of the wild bee and others of its kind.
 Wild bees have been playing a big role in the facilitating of farming and diversification of plants through the spreading of pollen and this makes them one of the most important species alive.
 Without this bee most plants, flowers and crops would go extinct or be isolated.
 Furthermore, the luxury of diversity in plants would also be lost indefinitely.
 Various research conducted show that the number of wild bees had been significantly reducing leading to a dangerous shortage of bees in the system.
 This is therefore leading to a slow but growing state of imbalance.
 To avoid this and promote sustainable growth, people, groups and organizations have taken up the role of cocoon harvesting and care to ensure that these important insects make it through their hibernation and into the coming seasons.